fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    coordinates manually.

-   **Mesh interval.** Use a smaller mesh interval ``highres = res / 1.5`` for cells with
-   1/3-2/3 rules to prevent :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines`
+   **Mesh interval.** Use a smaller mesh interval ``highres = res / 1.5`` for cells where 1/3-2/3 rules is applied to prevent :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines` from undoing it.
+Alternatively, one may avoid calling this function by:

-   from undoing it.
-Alternatively, one may avoid calling this function by adding mesh lines one by one manually, or by extracting all generated lines and removing unwanted ones, or by moving the whole simulated structure by an offset.
+   * Adding mesh lines one by one manually.
+   * Extracting all generated lines and removing unwanted ones.
+   * Moving the whole simulated structure by an offset.

    For our purpose, the ``highres`` workaround is the most convenient solution.

-   **Imperfect rule is still better than no rule.** If the simulated structure is complicated, making it difficult to enforce the 1/3-2/3 rule, at least try avoiding an exact alignment between metal edge and the mesh.
+   **Imperfect rule is still better than no rule.** If the simulated structure is complicated, making it difficult to apply the 1/3-2/3 rule, at least try avoiding an exact alignment between metal edge and the mesh.
 This won't be as accurate as the 1/3-2/3 rule, but still gives a small accuracy boost at no cost.